Photo and video standards

 Once your photos are uploaded, you can still edit the title, add more tags and rearrange the images within an album.

 Date Information: When you upload a digital image to Flickr, you're also sharing some data about the image.
-You can't see it, but the camera collects the date and time an image was taken and Flickr publishes this this data.
+You can't see it, but the camera collects the date and time an image was taken and Flickr publishes this data.
 If you scan photos and post them to Flickr, this data will often be incorrect but you can manually correct the date taken info from the "actions" pull down menu above your image.

 Mapping Images: The map on the photo page shows people exactly where the photo was taken.
 Whenever you know the location of the image, please add it to the map.